 - The personal data have been unlawfully processed.

 - The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

 - The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by Select Car Leasing, he or she may at any time contact our Data Protection Officer or another employee of the controller.
-The Data Protection Officer of Select Car Leasing or another employee shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by VIP Gateway, he or she may at any time contact our Data Protection Officer or another employee of the controller.
+The Data Protection Officer of VIP Gateway or another employee shall promptly ensure that the erasure request is complied with immediately.